 –a interesting intro to Capitalism and Schizophrenia–D&G’s important but abstruse work of genius.
 Though a more practical guide to “A Thousand Plateaus” is Brent Adkins’ concise chapter by chapter summary book, or better yet Eugene W. Holland’s thematic guide.

 –A massive and fascinating revisionist tome detailing the history of philosophy from the semiotic point of view that features a detailed study of medieval philosophy.

 Gregory Desilet’s “Cult of the Kill”

 – an independent scholar who writes better about academic theory than any academic (surprise, surprise).
 I say that not just because he is a master thinker and communicator, but because he gets to the heart of what post-modern thinking has to offer.
-Though I don’t share his enthusiasm for a post-modern metaphysics or a deconstructive cosmology, the attention he gives to the ethical substance of narrative structure is the crucial insight post-modern thinking should lend to any attempt at metaphysics in our age and his ethical sensitivity has deeply shaped my thinking.
+Greg has been a immensely helpful personal mentor of mine over the years.
+The attention he gives to the ethical substance of metaphysical and narrative structure is the crucial insight postmodern thinking should lend to any attempt at metaphysics in our age and his ethical sensitivity has deeply shaped my thinking.

 Rocco Gangle’s Diagrammatic Immanence: Category Theory and Philosophy

 -A brilliant but technical attempt at integrating both Analytic and Continental Philosophy with the foundational Mathematical Theories of Categories.
 The technical chapters can be skimmed without losing the point pdf here:wholebook